mathieu-benoit/mathieu-benoit.github.io/content/posts/backlog/k8s-developer.md

 My journey with Kubernetes started in 2017.
 At that time, I worked at Microsoft, I learned about both Docker and Kubernetes.
 I approached this with my application developer eyes.
 It was hard.
 I felt that Docker was amazing as a universal application packager.
 Awesome, pure best practice for DevOps.
 But for Kubernertes, I was like, why everyone is talking about this?
 Is it really a thing?
 Why this open source project started by Google, is now the defacto containers orchestrator adopted by the planet and even making competitors like RedHat, Suse, VMware, Microsoft, Amazon, Apple, Google, etc. working together?!
 I mean, there is something going on for sure there.

-I studied hard, I worked hard and I got mentors who were able to answers my questions when I got them.
-And the community out there, just awesome, everyone wiht the same goal, and the same mindset to share while learning and improve the platform.
+I studied hard, I worked hard and I got mentors who were able to answers my questions as soon as I had ones.
+And the community out there, just awesome, everyone with the same goal, and the same mindset to share while learning and improve the platform.

 That's where I found out 2 things:
-- Kubernetes is more an infrastructure play where Security, Networking, Infrastructure concepts are important.
+- Kubernetes is more an infrastructure play where Security, Networking, Infrastructure concepts are very important.
-- Kubernetes itself is not an end goal, it's a plateforme where tools on top of it or in addition to it will simplify how application developers
+- Kubernetes itself is not an end goal, it's a plateform where tools on top of it or in addition to it will simplify how application developers will be able to ship code in production

-That was key here for me.
+That was key for me to understand this.

 FIXME - experiences with 3 customers (developers) I just touched the containerisation and CI/CD parts.
 It took some times to have them digesting those new concepts and paradigms.
 But we failed, because we didn't touch other areas around Kubernetes such as the monitoring, security, infrastucture, networking and governance parts.
 It took s